woosal1337/blog/web-app/source/_posts/print.md

 ### `file`

-- this is by far my favorite. this is where python lets you to customize the output value, so instead of writing the output in the terminal, you can actually write it anywhere you want by changing this parameter.
+- This is by far my favorite.
+This is where python lets you to customize the output value, so instead of writing the output in the terminal, you can actually write it anywhere you want by changing this parameter.

 ```python